 One thing you can do to mitigate this issue is to be intentional about your snacking habits.
 If you find yourself hungry after dinner and its late in the evening, before you reach for the chocolate-chip cookies, or the tub of ice cream, try having some healthy alternatives on hand instead.

 The problem with eating foods that are high in carbs and sugars at night is that they take longer for your body to digest and could disrupt your sleep pattern.
 Not to mention, that you run the risk of binge eating, or eating more than originally intended.
 Using a bag of chips for example: one chip can turn to 10 can turn to 30 really quickly.

-Your best bet for bedtime snacks includes vegetables, healthy nuts like almonds or walnuts, avocados, black berries, straw berries, and blue berries, or any other low carb, high healthy fat, high protein option.
+Your best bet for bedtime snacks includes vegetables, healthy nuts like almonds or walnuts, avocados, black berries, straw berries, and blue berries, or any other low carbohydrate, high healthy fat, high protein option.
 Additionally, water is your best friend.
-You should be drinking on average at least 13.5 cups of water a day up to two hours before bedtime.
+You should be drinking on average at least 13.5 cups of water a day.

 Another good rule of thumb is to make a consorted effort in making your last main meal of the day (dinner) no less than three hours before your bedtime.
 If preferable, you can also introduce an intermittent fasting schedule into your diet as well to help reign in those renegade cravings.